TREE LIFE

 Having been somewhat delayed by the motorcades, both actual and potential, of the NAM Conference, I arrived late for the Botanic Garden Walk to find to my horror that there were none of the usual scribes of Botanic Garden Walks present which left me little option but to borrow pen and notebook and try to record Tom’s every word.

-Acacia albida, apple ring Acacia, has pale new growth, pale grey trunk and white branchlets often with a zigzag appearance, is the only acacia which has straight thorns and flowers in spikes, usually it is the species which have prickles like a rose which have elongated flowers.
-Because of this feature it has been suggested that this should be in a separate genus Faidherbia.
-This is another species conspicuous in a well known resort, this time at Mana Pools where it has adapted to growing on the flood plain, by producing new leaves in the dry season When the area is flooded no air reaches the roots so that is the time when the tree drops its leaves.
+Acacia albida, apple ring Acacia, has pale new growth, pale grey trunk and white branchlets often with a zigzag appearance.
+It is the only acacia which has straight thorns and flowers in spikes, usually it is the species which have prickles like a rose which have elongated flowers.
+Because of this feature, it has been suggested that this should be in a separate genus Faidherbia.
+This is another species conspicuous in a well-known resort, this time at Mana Pools where it has adapted to growing on the flood plain, by producing new leaves in the dry season When the area is flooded no air reaches the roots so that is the time when the tree drops its leaves.
 When the water subsides and there is again air around the roots, new leaves are produced.
 I have visited Mana a couple of times recently and have been concerned at the lack of regeneration and tended to blame this on the fact that there appear to be too many animals.
-However, Tom pointed out that Acacias are colonizers and that there are seedlings of A.albida in the dumped sand and gravel pits which have been found as a result of road making operations and so perhaps they cannot establish themselves in competition with other trees but can only do so on bare ground.
-Acacia polyacantha, Acacia sieberana and Acacia karroo are the local examples of colonizers and are more often found in open grasslands than in woodland.
-A.albida is being tried as a tree of arid and low input type of agriculture areas as it lets in the light is good as fodder and fuel and puts nitrogen into the soil; crops cannot really be grown successfully under gum trees.
+However, Tom pointed out that Acacias are colonizers and that there are seedlings of A.albida in the dumped sand and gravel pits which have been found as a result of road-making operations so perhaps they cannot establish themselves in competition with other trees but can only do so on bare ground.
+Acacia polyacantha, Acacia sieberiana and Acacia karroo are the local examples of colonizers and are more often found in open grasslands than in woodland.
+A. albida is being tried as a tree of arid and low-input type of agriculture areas as it lets in the light, is good as fodder and fuel, and puts nitrogen into the soil; crops cannot really be grown successfully under gum trees.

 We then looked at four species which Tom described as shrubby glandular species with straight thorns.
 They all have slender curved pods, covered with glands, looking like little dots and giving the pods a sticky feel.

-What is called A.exuvialis is found in the south eastern lowveld on rocky outcrops has bigger leaves with more pinnae.
-The ones growing Zimbabwe seem to lack the typical flaking bark of the ones which grow in the Transvaal, the bark looks like a Commiphora flaking bark The leaves have 1 0 6 pairs of pinnae with 3 – 6 pairs of leaflets.
+What is called A. exuvialis is found in the southeastern lowveld on rocky outcrops has bigger leaves with more pinnae.
+The ones growing in Zimbabwe seem to lack the typical flaking bark of the ones which grow in the Transvaal; the bark looks like a Commiphora flaking bark The leaves have 1 to 6 pairs of pinnae with 3 – 6 pairs of leaflets.

 To complete the picture there are two other glandular shrubby species which occur in South Africa.
 Acacia tenuispina and Acacia swazica have very papery pods and slightly larger leaves than the other glandular species.
 Lynnette Davidson says that the leaflets of all the glandular species have a small spine on the apex which distinguishes them from A.karroo.